Agoric/documentation/technology-overview.md

 ### Vat

-A central concept to Agoric's technical stack is the **vat**.
+A central abstraction to Agoric's technical stack is the **vat**.
 A vat is a unit of computation running JavaScript

-A vat is the moral equivalent of a Unix process.
-It has its **own memory space** separate from other vats, but can communicate with other vats via **message passing**
+A vat is the equivalent of a Unix process.
+It has its **own memory space** separate from other vats, and can communicate with other vats via **message passing**

-Agoric has developed a framework to create and manage vats called [Swingset](https://github.com/Agoric/swingset).
-Among other things, vats created with Swingset have **persistent state**.
-This means that they can be shut down and restarted.
-They can be restarted on the same machine or on a different machine.
+A vat can run on a single physical machine.
+Agoric's framework for vats running on single machines is called [Swingset](https://github.com/Agoric/swingset)\

-One physical machine can host and run several vats\
+A vat can also run on a blockchain.
+Agoric's work to run a vat on a blockchain can be found in the [cosmic-swingset repo](https://github.com/Agoric/cosmic-swingset/)

-Agoric works so that blockchains can be valid and interoperable vat environments.
-Currently this work is done in the [cosmic-swingset repo](https://github.com/Agoric/cosmic-swingset/).
-Each blockchain would play the role of one virtual machine in which instructions are run by different machines reaching consensus towards the next machine state
+Vats communicating with one another are unaware of whether the other vats run on single machines or on blockchains